Inside the new South African Winter Love Island villa for 2020

 “It was too cramped for them, getting ready at the bottom of the bedroom,” Spencer defined.

-One other factor the boys are prone to make good use of – the canine home: a model new pull out mattress in one of many lounges.
+One other factor the boys are more likely to make good use of – the canine home: a model new pull out mattress in one of many lounges.

 The mattress was included because it appeared our producers took pity on the Islanders who discovered themselves sans mattress after a row.